top of page

 Keynote Speakers

 Below are the confirmed keynote speakers for the Australian Public Health Conference 2024.
-Come back and visit this page soon, as new speakers will be added as they are confirmed.

 Professor Vivian Lin